PauletteWacheke/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty - removes file betty in this directory rm -r /tmp/my_first_directory - deletes directory cd - > changes the working directory to the previous one.
+rm /tmp/my_first_directory/betty - removes file betty in this directory rm -r /tmp/my_first_directory - deletes directory cd - > changes the working directory to the previous one. ls -al . ../boot >> lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile >> prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.